This post last updated on November 8th, 2021

 After I determined that oases is plural of oasis, I had to chew again on this text: “Oases of vegetation.”
 Then I discovered the Hebrew word here for vegetation, desha, is a word that represents the youngest, freshest first-shoots of grass that grows in a pasture.
 You know the type, the brand new stuff that’s like strands of soft, deep green velvet between your bare toes.
 Now that conjures up different imagery than even the colorful, bright green pastures we normally associate with this verse!

 Reclining.
 Oases.
 Tender, velvety grass.
 It’s in this passage that we find that despite the mentality of our high-speed internet, information overload, gotta have it now drive-through dinner mentality, there are times when our God not only encourages us to recline, but times when He makes us to do so.

 Restore My Soul

 These times of rest and reclining are more often than not tied to the deep, refreshing “still waters,” or better yet, “waters of resting places” where we may drink deeply without reservation.

 Did you know that sheep are actually afraid of water if it’s flowing too fast, making too much noise or turbulent?
 Ever tried sipping from the rapids of a river?
 Of course not, imagine the risk of that!

 The waters of verse 2 aren’t the fast flowing currents of a white water rapid, but waters of stillness.
 Not stagnant, stinking pools, but fresh, inviting, fulfilling water where, as we see next in verse 3, “He restores my soul.”

 Again we see the pale comparison to the modern English translation compared to the language David used.
 Literally, David wrote, “soul of me-he is restoring,” but the definitions of the 2 words he used for “restoring” and “soul” really paint an even deeper picture.

-Shuwb is a word in Hebrew that has both figurative and illustrative meanings.
-Figuratively, it means to restore, refresh or to repair, but literally means to bring something back to it’s original state.
+Shuwb is a very picturesque word in Hebrew that has both figurative and illustrative meanings.
+Figuratively, it means to restore, refresh or to repair, and literally shuwb means to bring something back to it’s original state.
 That’s the word David used to illustrate restore.